PRiSMA-Study/PRISMA-Public/PRISMA-Fatigue-Analysis/Validation-Analysis/readme.md

 ## Description

-This folder contains R code to visualize the answer distribution for each question in fatigue form and also the distribution of subscale score by site.
+This folder contains Stata and R code to analyze validity of FACIT-fatigue scale by site

 #### :pushpin: Updated on 2024-11-26
 #### :pushpin: Originally drafted by: Savannah O'Malley (savannah.omalley@gwu.edu)